marlondantas/University_Social_Network/README.md

 Description:
     This project consists in a interaction platform for colleges students, aiming at the interaction between colleges of same net.
 Our mission in this project is make the social network using XML and C#.

-  Fatec Cruzeiro Prof. Waldomiro May - Third Semester Project - Social Network in C#
+  Fatec Cruzeiro Prof. Waldomiro May - Projeto Terceiro Semestre - Rede Social em C#

 Membros:
-  Marlon Dantas de Albuquerque
+  Marlon Dantas de Albuquerque -
-  Ashley Fernanda do Nascimento
+  Ashley Fernanda do Nascimento -
-  Hermany Vieira Oliveira
+  Hermany Vieira Oliveira -
-  Matheus Henrique Barbosa
+  Matheus Henrique Barbosa -
   Fabio Costa

 Descrição: